Leader of the Liberal Party of Australia

-The Leader of the Liberal Party, also known as Leader of the Parliamentary Liberal Party, is the highest office within the Liberal Party of Australia and the Liberal–National Coalition.
-The position is currently, and has been since 30 May 2022, held by Peter Dutton, who represents the Division of Dickson in Queensland.
-Peter Dutton is the fifteenth leader of the Liberal Party.
-Dutton is also the first leader of the party to represent a Queensland electorate.
+The Leader of the Liberal Party, also known as Leader of the Parliamentary Liberal Party, is the highest office within the Liberal Party of Australia and is the leader of the Liberal–National Coalition.
+The incumbent leader is Sussan Ley, who was elected on 13 May 2025.

-The current Deputy Leader of the Liberal Party is Sussan Ley.

 History

 The Liberal Party leadership was first held by former United Australia Party leader and eventual co–founder Robert Menzies, along with eighteen political organisations and groups.

 Following the oustings of two Liberal prime ministers in three years, Scott Morrison introduced a new threshold to trigger a Liberal Party leadership change in government, requiring two-thirds of the partyroom vote to trigger a spill motion.
 The change was introduced at an hour long party room meeting on the evening of 3 December 2018.
 Morrison said the changes, which were drafted with feedback from former prime ministers John Howard and Tony Abbott, would only apply to leaders who lead the party to victory at a federal election.